mitsuhiko/lucumr/2022/1/6/rust-extension-map.rst

 template initialization, is not `Send` or `Sync` and holds state the engine needs for the evaluation.
 What if you want to make it possible for a user to put their own state on it?
-In that case one can adapt the type from above by using `RefCell` internally:
+In that case one can adapt the type from above by using `RefCell` internally.

+While we're at it we can fix the issue get `get` does not upsert but panic.

 .. sourcecode:: rust